 Billions Won by Nationwide Industrial Accident Attorneys

 After the Occupational Safety and Health Act was passed in 1970, the number of workplace hazards have been reduced.
 When work-related threats are kept in check, employees are less likely to be hurt.
 The mix of OSHA, improvements for safety equipment, and increased monitoring of workplace environments has led to much safer workplaces today.
 Even so, more efforts need to be made to counter the hundreds of thousands of electrocutions, slip and fall accidents, chemical burns, and scaffolding accidents, as well as injuries sustained from falling objects, flying debris, and defective machinery that still occur every year.
-Many of these hazards result in serious workplace injuries yearly.
+Many of these hazards result in serious injuries.

 However, workplace safety is an ever-growing industry.

 One man or woman dying on the job due to unsafe work practices is one too many, but the reality is that there are hundreds of men and women who die and thousands more who are injured every year due to unsafe work environments.
 This is unacceptable, and it is dire that employees understand the potential work hazards that they face in their job environments.
 If you’ve been injured by a workplace hazard, your employer may be compelled to pay for your medical care, lost income, and basic needs while you recover.
 If the injury is permanent, you may be able to secure compensation for the rest of your life.
 All it takes to learn about your case is a free phone call with our industrial accident lawyers.

 Contact Arnold & Itkin today for a free consultation.
 Our top-rated lawyers can help you make the next step with confidence.

 Some of the most common hazards that industrial employees face include: